 Mr. Friedley coordinates the efforts of entrepreneurs, their investors, accountants, financial planners, and other key participants in the formation, growth and continuation of new ventures.

-Mr. Friedley is a Qualified Neutral under Rule 114 of the Minnesota General Rules of Practice.
-He has been an adjunct professor in the Advocacy Program at Mitchell Hamline School of Law for over twenty years and coaches high school Mock Trial.
+Mr. Friedley has been an adjunct professor in the Advocacy Program for over twenty years and coaches high school mock trial.

 Mr. Friedley is a 1985 graduate of William Mitchell College of Law (where he was Law Review Business Manager) and earned his B.A. at Southwest State University in Marshall, Minn.
 He teaches in the Advocacy program.